dansmyers/Simulation/3-Monte_Carlo/Deliverables/2-Portfolio.md

 The 401(k) allows workers to place a portion of their pre-tax income into a special account using automatic payroll deductions; every month a bit of your check is deducted and automatically invested into a fund that you've set up.
 Most employers will also **match** 401(k) contributions up to a certain amount: this can be a major source of free money for retirement.

 401(k) plans are tax-advantaged, in that the money that goes into them reduces your taxable income and the money in the fund is not taxed until you withdraw it much later.
-In return their are restrictions: the amount you can put into a 401(k) annually is capped (currently about $23000) and there are significant penalties if you withdraw funds before age 59.5.
+In return there are restrictions: the amount you can put into a 401(k) annually is capped (currently about $23,000) and there are significant penalties if you withdraw funds before age 59.5.

 ### Roth IRA